ibex-team/ibex-lib/doc/install.rst

                         If Ibex is compiled as a shared library, you must also add the libpath of CLP in ``LD_LIBRARY_PATH``.

+--coinutils-path=PATH   Set the (absolute) path of CoinUtils to PATH (to be used with ``--lp-lib=clp`` and ``--clp-path``).
+The plugin archive contains
+                        a version of CLP that includes CoinUtils so this option is not required.
+                        PATH is the absolute path where CoinUtils is installed (don’t use relative path like ``--coinutils-path=../coinutils-xx``).
+                        If Ibex is compiled as a shared library, you must also add the libpath of CoinUtils in ``LD_LIBRARY_PATH``.

 --lp-lib=cplex          Install Ibex with the LP Solver CPLEX.
 The path of CPLEX must be provided with the ``--cplex-path`` option.
                         This option is **experimental**, i.e., support for installation issues may not be guaranteed.